rgpass/i_didnt_know_javascript/02_scope_and_closures.md

 In traditional compiled-languages, your code will undergo three steps prior to execution called "compilation".

 1. Tokenizing/Lexing: breaking up a string of characters into meaningful chunks called tokens. `var a = 2;` gets broken up into the following tokens: `var`, `a`, `=`, `2`, and `;`.
 2. Parsing: takes this stream (array) of tokens and converts it into a tree of nested elements which represent the grammatical structure of the program.
 This tree is called Abstract Syntax Tree (AST).
 For the `var a = 2;` example, this would look like: `VariableDeclaration > Identifier (a), AssignmentExpression > NumericLiteral (2)`.
+Can visualize this with an [AST Visualizer](http://jointjs.com/demos/javascript-ast).
 3. Code Generation: turns AST into executable code and handles reserving memory

 In JS, compilation happens just microseconds before execution.